GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/06.401-500/08.471-480/09.Would-You-Win-a-Saviour's-Blessing/docs.md

 title: 479.
 Would You Win a Saviour's Blessing?
 metadata:
     description:
-    keywords: Church Hymnal, Would You Win a Saviour's Blessing?, Would you win a Saviour&#039;s blessing?,
+    keywords: Church Hymnal, Would You Win a Saviour's Blessing?, Would you win a Saviour's blessing?,
     author: Brian Onang'o
 ---